 If your children are among those flying back to the nest, we have six tips to help you adjust to this temporary lifestyle and enable them to ultimately make it on their own:

-- Keep Communication Lines Open – Many boomerangers have been away from home for years.
+Many in the boomerang generation have been away from home for years.
 Both you and your children may need a little time to adjust to schedules and house rules.
 It’s important to actively communicate your intentions and expectations prior to the move, and to keep the lines of communication open while everyone is living under the same roof.